 Antimalarials in pregnancy

-If you are pregnant, it is advisable to avoid travelling to areas where there is a risk of malaria.
+If you're pregnant, it's advisable to avoid travelling to areas where there's a risk of malaria.

-If you are pregnant and unable to postpone or cancel your trip to an area where there is a malaria risk, it is very important that you take the right antimalarial medicine.
+It's very important to take the right antimalarial medicine if you're pregnant and unable to postpone or cancel your trip to an area where there's a malaria risk.

-Some of the antimalarials used to prevent and treat malaria are unsuitable for pregnant women because they can cause side effects for the mother and her baby.
+Some of the antimalarials used to prevent and treat malaria are unsuitable for pregnant women because they can cause side effects for both mother and baby.

 The list below outlines which medications are safe or unsafe to use while pregnant:

-- Mefloquine isn't usually prescribed during the first trimester of pregnancy, or if pregnancy is a possibility during the first three months after preventative antimalarial medication is stopped.
-This is a precaution even though there is no evidence to suggest that mefloquine is harmful to an unborn baby.
+- mefloquine – not usually prescribed during the first trimester of pregnancy, or if pregnancy is a possibility during the first three months after preventative antimalarial medication is stopped.
+This is a precaution, even though there's no evidence to suggest mefloquine is harmful to an unborn baby.

-- Doxycycline is never recommended for pregnant or breastfeeding women because it could harm the baby.
+- doxycycline – never recommended for pregnant or breastfeeding women as it could harm the baby.

-- Atovaquone plus proguanil is generally not recommended during pregnancy or breastfeeding because research into their effects is limited.
-However, if the risk of malaria is high, they may be recommended if there is no suitable alternative.
+- atovaquone plus proguanil – not generally recommended during pregnancy or breastfeeding because research into the effects is limited.
+However, if the risk of malaria is high, they may be recommended if there's no suitable alternative.

-Chloroquine combined with proguanil is suitable during pregnancy, but it is rarely used because it is not very effective against the most common and dangerous type of malaria parasite.
+Chloroquine combined with proguanil is suitable during pregnancy, but it is rarely used as it's not very effective against the most common and dangerous type of malaria parasite.